-Whether you opt for the Cameo 4 over the Maker 3 will likely come down to price and which deal is best at the time you buy, and also consider the broader ecosystem of add-ons – Cricut has some excellent heat press machines as well as new accessories and materials.
+Whether you opt for the Cameo 4 over the Maker 3 will likely come down to price and which deal is best at the time you buy, and also consider the broader ecosystem of add-ons – Cricut has some excellent accessories and materials.
 Note that I've placed Cameo 4 is a little low on this list purely because it's so similar to Maker 3 – xTool M1 and Brother ScanNCut are very different approaches to digital crafting.
 Read our Cricut versus Silhouette for a more in-depth comparison.

 The original Cricut Maker is another great mid-range option, as it comes with a powerful rotary blade that cuts through far more than vinyl.
 It's capable of cutting through thicker projects up to 2.4mm, too, and the 30cm wide cutting slot is suitable for even larger tasks.

-This is larger than the Explore 3 but is an older model, meaning it's slightly less powerful than the Maker 3, can't fit a roll holder and won't use Smart Materials.
+This is slightly larger than the Maker 3 but is an older model, meaning it's slightly less powerful and from experience louder than the Maker 3, can't fit a roll holder and won't use Smart Materials.
 But 'power' I'm really talking about speed, as both machines can cut much the same material list, but Maker will take longer.
 Because of this, and its age, you can get some excellent discounts on this aged model but it's still a powerful vinyl cutting machine that can compete.
-A Maker 3 or Explore 3 will future-proof your crafting, but for price and performance the original Maker is excellent value.
+A Maker 3, or indeed an Explore 3, will future-proof your crafting, but for price and performance the original Maker is excellent value.